Jason Zucker

-Jason Alan Zucker (born January 16, 1992) is an American professional ice hockey left winger for the Buffalo Sabres of the National Hockey League (NHL).
+Jason Alan Zucker (born January 16, 1992) is an American professional ice hockey player who is a left winger for the Buffalo Sabres of the National Hockey League (NHL).

 Zucker played in the 2010 World Juniors for the United States team, winning a gold medal.
 He was also a member of the bronze medal-winning team at the 2011 World Juniors.
 Playing for the University of Denver in 2010–11, he was the Western Collegiate Hockey Association Rookie of the Year.
 He was drafted in the second round (59th overall) of the 2010 NHL entry draft by the Minnesota Wild.

 Early life

 Zucker was born in Newport Beach, California, and is Jewish.
 His mother, Natalie Zucker, is a former competitive figure skater, and his father, Scott Zucker, is a general contractor who built ice rinks and roller rinks when Jason was young.
 He has two older brothers, Evan and Adam, and a younger sister, Kimmie, and brother, Cameron.

 When he was two months old, Zucker and his family moved to Las Vegas, Nevada.
 As a youth, he played in the 2004 and 2005 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Los Angeles.
 He moved to Plymouth, Michigan, when he was 15 so he could play with the Compuware AAA Minor Midget Team, and finally to Ann Arbor, Michigan, for two years.
 Zucker attended Pioneer High School in Ann Arbor, Michigan.

 Zucker has multiple tattoos: on his back, "USA" (a nod to his playing for the national team); on his chest, "Game Time" (in memory of his best friend, Nick Scheafer, who died in 2010 at the age of 19 in a car accident); and on his left arm, written in Hebrew, "In pursuit of perfection" (in honor of his Jewish heritage).
 In 2016, he got a young cancer patient's name, Tucker, who he met at Hockey Fights Cancer Awareness Night, tattooed onto his wrist, along with the words "shoot more" in memory of the boy who died on July 2, 2016.